-These quick and easy chicken enchiladas with red sauce are a great meal for busy weeknights that the whole family will love.
+These quick and easy chicken enchiladas use canned red enchilada sauce and make a great meal for busy weeknights that the whole family will love.
+In this post, I'll provide simple step-by-step instructions and tips to help you make them perfectly every time!

 Jump to:

 - Chicken - Rotisserie chicken is the easiest choice for enchiladas, but baked chicken, poached chicken, or any other cooked chicken will work well for this.
-If I plan ahead I like to put a batch of chicken breasts in my Instant Pot and top with salsa for this recipe.
+I like to put a batch of chicken breasts in my Instant Pot and cook them with salsa for use in this recipe.

-- Veggies - I use diced onion and green pepper in the filling.
+- Veggies - Diced onion and green pepper add flavor to the filling.
 Black beans are great too.
-If you like a little spice seeded and diced jalapeno is another good addition.
+And if you like a little spice, seeded and diced jalapeno is another good addition.

-- Pour around ⅔ cup of enchilada sauce to coat the bottom of your baking dish.
-Fill tortillas with chicken filling and approx 1 T of shredded cheese, roll and place seam side down in baking dish.
-Continue with remaining tortillas.
+- Roll the Enchiladas - Pour around ⅔ cup of enchilada sauce to coat the bottom of your baking dish.
+Fill tortillas with chicken filling and approx 1 T of shredded cheese, roll, and place seam side down in baking dish.
+Continue with the remaining tortillas.
 Note: I recommend covering the tortillas with a paper towel and heating them in the microwave for about 20 seconds to soften them up before filling.

 Storage and Reheating Tips